leonstel/leonstel.github.io/recursive_tree_part2.md

 | ------------- | ------------- | ------------- | ------------- |
 | <img src="./assets/tree_simple_part1.gif" width="150" /> | <img src="./assets/treeviewcase3.gif" width="150" />|

-This post makes only sense after reading the first part
+This post extends on the tree from the first part.
+You will still learn something if you have only read this post.
 [Recursion Tree Has No Incentive to Leaf (Part1)](http://leonstel.github.io/recursive_tree_part1)

 To recall, our data has been prepped so that every leaf has got some extra flags.
 Every leaf